-Prince Charles’ Goddaughter, India Hicks Looks Smoking Hot In Poolside Swimsuit From The Bahamas
+Prince Charles’ Goddaughter, India Hicks, Looks Smoking Hot In Poolside Swimsuit From The Bahamas

 ‘….mankind owes to the child the best it has to give’ I was invited to write a letter to my children, to be included in Grace Mother’s (@thegracetales) a book celebrating, cherishing and valuing our role as mamas.
 I became pregnant with Felix, my beloved stormy first born, just a few months after moving to a small island in the middle of the Caribbean.
 Wesley appeared a little after Felix.
 How thankful I am he later became our child.
 Amory's wild and beautiful imagination has always been fueled by our island life.
 Conrad, ever hopeful, often in search of the perfect wave, has an infectious enthusiasm.
 And Domino is growing up in the true spirit of the Bond girl she was named after.
 The greatest gift I have ever received is the love from all of my five children.
 In my letter I remind them that your childhood isn’t who you are, its just the opening chapter.
 You are the person who gets to write the rest of the story.
 So write a good one. #mothersday @sarahwoodphotography.
 (My kids wear a ‘Domino’ charm to mark the month they were born- Shop yours in my profile link)

 India is a mother.
 Her children are 22-year-old Wesley, 21-year-old Felix, 19-year-old Conrad, and 11-year-old Domino.
-The family does feature on India’s social media, with beautiful family snaps showing this mother enjoying quality time with her children.
+The family does feature on India’s social media, as beautiful family snaps show this mother enjoying quality time with her children.

-India’s background includes modeling: the second cousin to the Prince of Wales has modeled for American clothing designer Ralph Lauren.
-Fans wishing to see more of India should follow her Instagram.
+India’s background includes modeling as well.
+The second cousin to the Prince of Wales has modeled for American clothing designer Ralph Lauren.
+Fans who wish to see more of India should follow her Instagram.